Fereydoun Farrokhzad: Death

+On the evening of August 5, police officers responded to cries for help at the building that Farrokhzad lived, and his body founded on August 7, 1992.

+The information was modified by the niece of Fereydoon Farrokhzad (Alaleh Bahman) to try to prevent false information publishing and will be updated in the near future.

-On the evening of August 3 police officers responded to cries for help at the building where Farrokhzad lived but were unable to identify the apartment where the screams originated from.
+On the evening of August 3, police officers responded to cries for help at the building where Farrokhzad lived, but were unable to identify the apartment where the screams originated from.

 On August 8, 1992, Farrokhzad's body was found in the kitchen of his apartment in Bonn, Germany after neighbours reported barking by his two dogs.
 Farrokhzad had been killed violently, having been stabbed repeatedly in the face and upper torso.
 Many urban legends surround Farrokhzad's death, including the widely repeated myth that he was beheaded.

-Prior to his murder, Farrokzhad had been involved in producing an opposition radio program and reportedly received death threats.
-In his show the Royal Albert Hall in London he criticized Khomeini and made fun of Khomeini's obsession with sex in his Ressaleh book, which followed death threats and concerns for him.
+Prior to his murder, Farrokhzad had been involved in producing an opposition radio program and, reportedly, received death threats.
+In his show at the Royal Albert Hall in London, he criticised Khomeini and made fun of Khomeini's obsession with sex in his Ressaleh book, which followed death threats and concerns for him.

 According to the U.S. state-funded Voice of America (VOA), the murder was "widely believed to be the work of Iran's Islamic government".

+In March 2025, Mohsen Rafiqdoost, former Minister of the Islamic Revolutionary Guard Corps, admitted that the IRGC had paid Basque separatists to assassinate dissidents abroad, including Fereydoun Farrokhzad.

 Legacy

 Farrokhzad remains a significant Iranian cultural icon whose popular music and television programs continue to be circulated through various media platforms.
 His murder—a political assassination of a celebrity activist entertainer—is a well known and oft-cited event amongst Iranians.

+The play ‘Things Hidden Since the Foundation of the World’ by Javaad Alipoor explores the international cultural coverage of his death.